shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Really?”
 Mudrich put one on, and it slid freely on her arm, then slid off onto the bed.
 “But they’re too big to be cuffs.”

-“You have small wrists.”
+“You just have small wrists.”
 Wryonin shrugged.
 “At least compared to whoever they were made for.”

 “Well that sucks.”
 Mudrich sighed.
 “I can’t wear them!”